stenasd/BIGNOTE/projects/secret/secretMarketplace.md

 ---
 tags: crypto secret rust js react todo
 ---
+## pitch: Escrow marketplace that is more secure, safe and quicker then tor alternatives using secret contracts.
+Live on clearnet and easily used by less tech savy.
+Like wickr for marketplaces

 # anon crypto marketplace with mmr for sellers
 ```
 tldr anon marketplace where the data and funds will never go away when the sites get busted or destroyed.
 Uses ranking for how trustworthy